 While the bankruptcy discharge will relieve you of liability for the loan on the car, the lender’s lien on the car survives the bankruptcy.

 OK, let’s think.
 Who besides you wants the car?

 If the car is worth less than you owe on it, the Chapter 7 trustee isn’t interested in it.

 So, it’s you vs. the car lender.
 What happens to the car after the bankruptcy case?

+For most car loans, there’s a big spread between loan balance and market value of the car.
 An underused section of the Bankruptcy Code allows you to buy your car outright from the lender at its value today.

 Your car loan in bankruptcy

 So, what can you do about the lien on the car that survives the discharge?
 The car lender can repossess the car without violating the bankruptcy discharge.

 The Bankruptcy Code gives you some choices for the car loan:

 - redeem the car.